 Fernhurst Pre-school will also be using this programme, so any children that join our school having attended the Pre-school from September 2021 will benefit from this progression.

-Check out the Song of Sounds website if you wish to learn more about the programme itself.
+Look at the Song of Sounds website if you wish to learn more about the programme itself.

 Phonics Screening Check